FCS 340 - Marriage and Family Relations » Fall 2019 » Chapter 2 Quiz

 Paul conducts a survey in order to collect and examine data relating to families.
 The data includes family size and the ethnicity of family members.
 Paul is conducting a(n) ________.

-A. qualitative research
+A. secondary research

 B. quantitative research